takahiro-ino/mod_auth_mellon/README.md

         # MellonSPPrivateKeyFile is a .pem file which contains the private
         # key of the service provider.
 The .pem-file cannot be encrypted
         # with a password.
-If built with lasso-2.2.2 or higher, the
-        # private key only needs to be readable by root, otherwise it has
+The private key only needs to be readable by root.
-        # to be readable by the Apache pseudo user.
         # Default: None set.
         MellonSPPrivateKeyFile /etc/apache2/mellon/sp-private-key.pem